przemyslawpluta/mongo-edu/README.md

 Videos:
-  --cw        switch from wiki video lists (default) to courseware --cwd       same as --cw and dumps list of videos to file in -d --co        sequence video files in order of the courseware --cc        get closed captions
+  --cw        switch from wiki video lists (default) to courseware --cwd       same as --cw and dumps list of videos to file in -d --co        arrange video files in correct order of the courseware --cc        get closed captions
   --hq        get high quality videos